adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 ###### Email collection {: #email-collection }

+**Campaigns**

 Some of eyeo's Websites host product campaigns that rely on email collection.
 For example, you can request a link by email to install Adblock Browser on your mobile device.
 We do not use third parties to manage these campaigns.
 Instead, data that you submit is handled in-house (i.e. turned into an email or used to send the email).
 We will never share or sell your email address, or any other information collected, to any third parties.

+**Ad blocking partner integrations**

+If you click on our “BECOME A PARTNER” button, your email client will open with the option to send an email to us.
+Your email address and all information you send in this email will solely be used to discuss and negotiate a potential partnership with you.
+Your contact data will be stored in our Customer Relationship Management System.
+For more more information on how we process our business partner’s data please check: [https://eyeo.com/privacy/#privacy_information_business_partner](https://eyeo.com/privacy/#privacy_information_business_partner).

 ###### Data retention {: #retention-communications }

 Data provided by you in connection with our blog and our forum will be retained for the same time as the comment and / or your account exists.

 In general, we do not store your email address unless it’s specifically required to execute the related campaign (i.e. email signups for a newsletter or signing up to get notified about a product launch).
 In cases where we do store your email address, we only store it for the length of time that is needed to execute the campaign (i.e. once you’ve been notified of the launch).

+In case you are entering into a partner agreement, please find more information on our retention periods here: [https://eyeo.com/privacy/#privacy_information_business_partner](https://eyeo.com/privacy/#privacy_information_business_partner).

 ### Collection and processing for user support {: #collection-and-processing-for-user-support }